bormaxi8080/osint-timeline/DRAFT.md

 ----

+Sextortion Statistics: Over 165,000 Victims Predicted by 2025.
+From October 2022 to March 2023, the [FBI](https://www.fbi.gov/contact-us/field-offices/memphis/news/sextortion-a-growing-threat-targeting-minors) observed a **20% increase** in financially motivated sextortion involving minors compared to the previous year: https://www.vpnranks.com/resources/sextortion-statistics/

 Text Attribution - How to identify the author using a computer: https://habr.com/ru/articles/834912/

-Repository of LinkedIn posts about Red Team Exercises: https://github.com/CyberSecurityUP/Red-Team-Exercises
+Red Team Exercises - Repository of LinkedIn posts about Red Team Exercises: https://github.com/CyberSecurityUP/Red-Team-Exercises

 ----